Fusion approach for quantum integrable system associated with the $\mathfrak{gl}(1|1)$ Lie superalgebra: Conclusion

 \section{Conclusion}

 The exact solution of the supersymmetric $\mathfrak{gl}(1|1)$ integrable models with both periodic and generic non-diagonal open boundary conditions is presented in this paper.
 Using the fusion procedure, we construct a hierarchy of fused transfer matrices, from which a closed set of operator identities is derived.
 These identities yield the energy spectrum of the model, including the $T$-$Q$ relation and the corresponding Bethe ansatz equations.
+With the exact spectrum obtained, we then construct the corresponding Bethe states, notably for the open chain with generic non-diagonal boundary conditions.

 The method developed in this work can be applied to other quantum integrable models associated with Lie superalgebra.
 In particular, it extends straightforwardly to the $U_{q}(\mathfrak{gl}(1|1))$ quantum algebra, for which the $R$–matrix and the reflection $K$–matrices retain the same graded structure as those of the undeformed $\mathfrak{gl}(1|1)$ superalgebra \cite{Zhao06}.
 In a parallel investigation of the quantum integrable model associated with the Lie superalgebra $\mathfrak{gl}(2|2)$, we have succeeded in establishing virtually all of the operator identities.
 For higher rank cases, the fusion procedure involves additional levels and branching structures.